For Better or For Worse by Lynn Johnston for May 27, 2024

 26. Missing large

-kaystari Premium Member about 1 month ago
+kaystari Premium Member 6 months ago

 Any writer who doesn’t think they need an editor is only a vainglory monger with too much pride they won’t be able to write for the common man.